DomiKamu/OhmerPrems/docs/modules/DeXtral-Kompakt/Manual.md

 :warning: **In the early DeXtral Kompakt releases**, only the **first channel** is processed from potential polyphonic input jacks (VEL., AFT., RETRIG.).

 ---

+### HOW THE MODULATIONS ARE WORKING?<a name="howmodwork"></a>

+Due to optimized C/C++ algorithms (in order to limit CPU load), the modulations process is:

+- All "active" modulations are processed every 8 DSP frames (instead of realtime).
+- Active modulation stands for assigned modulation who have valid source, valid target, behavior set as ABSOLUTE or RELATIVE, and connected source input jack.
+Otherwise the existing modulation is assumed as not active (bypassed).
+- ABSOLUTE modulations (same source and target, all ABSOLUTE): only the lastest declared (who have the greatest slot number) will be used, other are ignored due to conflict situation (ABSOLUTE always supersedes the potentiometer setting).
+- ABSOLUTE modulation (same source and target) is always processed before RELATIVE modulation(s).
+- RELATIVE modulations (same source and target, RELATIVE): all are used (cumulated), from top to bottom.
+Reference is the lone assigned ABSOLUTE, or the related DX7 potentiometer if no assigned as ABSOLUTE.
+- **In the early releases**, only the **first channel** is processed from (possible) polyphonic **VEL.** (velocity) and **AFT.** (aftertouch) input jacks.
+- In accordance to **VCV MIDI-CV** module, **MW** (modwheel input), **PB** (pitchbender input), and **CV1** to **CV8** inputs don't support polyphony.

+---
 ---
 ---